CRollin/ptiChat/README.md

 `$ cd ptiChat/`

 #### Open in IntelliJ
 PtiChat was written in IntelliJ, but you should also be able to open it in Eclipse or Netbeans.
+The project might not build at first in IntelliJ, as our source folder is /src (instead of default /src/main/java for IntelliJ).
+Go to File > Project Structure to fix this.

 ### From jar
 `(!jarDownloaded) ? downloadJar() : profit();`